lukesmmr/prometheus-agent/README.md

    Collects host-level metrics.
 The service is very low on memory and CPU usage.

 2. **promtail**
    Reads log files (both system logs and Docker container logs) and forwards them to your main EC2 instance running a Grafana custom instance (with a Loki data source configured).
-It now pulls the MAIN instance IP from an environment file.
+It pulls the MAIN instance IP from an environment file.

 3. **ping-agent**
    Pings the main EC2 instance via its private IP every 60 seconds to ensure that the connection is up.